 Surface grab, chip and channel sampling results, together with the historic drilling, indicate a mineralized “Epizonal” Orogenic gold system within the Royal Shear that extends over at least 1,200 m of strike and 400 m vertically.
 A biogeochemical survey and prospecting indicates mineralized potential for about 2 km of trend.

-A 2021 Exploration program of RC Drilling, 3DIP Geophysics, LiDAR, and Orthophotography is complete and final reports are expected shortly.
-Diamond Drilling is expected to commence as soon as possible this summer.
+A 2021 Exploration program of RC Drilling, 3DIP Geophysics, LiDAR, Ground Magnetics and Orthophotography has been completed.
+Diamond Drilling commenced in August and is expected to continue to November 2021.

 2021 Reverse Circulation Drilling - The Company conducted an RC Drilling Program between April and May 2021.
 Complete assay results were reported from the 35 holes completed in June 2021.
 Twenty-seven (27) of the thirty-five (35) RC holes drilling in 2021 had significant gold intersection with best results reported from the Eagle Zone and a new high-grade discovery at the Diplomat Zone and also a new trend opened up with an encouraging first gold intersection at the Treasure Prospect.
 Highlight results include 14.08 gpt gold over 15.24 m at the Eagle Zone and 16.39 gpt gold over 4.57 m at the Diplomat Zone.
 The following is a link to the complete gold assay results from the 2021 RC drilling program.